jup-ag/space-station/docs/2-apis/3-payments-api.md

 ---
+sidebar_label: Payments API
-title: Payments API — Convert any token to USDC
+description: Convert any token to USDC
 ---

 # Payments API: Convert any token to USDC

 Jupiter supports the payments use case.
 You can use Jupiter + SolanaPay to pay for anything with any SPL token.
 With this, you can specify an exact output token amount.